hmchou56/centra8/research.md

 # Application Domains

 The activities of this project aim to advance the scientific understanding of distributed software-defined cyberinfrastructures and the ability to run scientific applications using data and tools in different countries.
-Specifically, the targeted applications are in environmental modeling, disaster management and smart cities, focusing on how these domains impact each other.
+Specifically, the targeted applications are in environmental modeling, disaster management and smart and connected communities, focusing on how these domains impact each other.

 # IT Research